Silverfeelin/Starbound-SpawnableItemPack/README.md

 * Open the matter manipulator upgrade panel.
 * Select 'Open Spawnable Item Pack' from the available options.

-Don't worry, the bundled [Manipulated UI][mui] mod ensures you still have access to the original functionality of the upgrade panel!
+Don't worry, the bundled [Quickbar Mini][qbm] mod ensures you still have access to the original functionality of the upgrade panel!
 This menu is used for the mod as it's multiplayer-friendly and can be accessed anywhere.

 ![Open MMU](https://raw.githubusercontent.com/Silverfeelin/SpawnableItemPack/master/readme/openInterface.png "Open the matter manipulator upgrade panel")